ppy/osu-wiki/news/2022-10-09-changes-to-osu-mania-sr-and-pp.md

 This change also fixes an oversight with long notes in the rightmost column of a map taking precedence in overlap calculation.

 An [interactive demonstration](https://www.desmos.com/calculator/7eboanfzne) by [**Evening**](https://osu.ppy.sh/users/2193881) helps visualize how this change affects the long note bonus if you're interested.
-Those seeking yet more information may also be interested in this

 ### Chord difficulty changes